-- Civil: Pretrials with attorneys are scheduled after Case Evaluation.
+Civil: pretrials with attorneys are scheduled after Case Evaluation.
 Court routinely orders facilitation.
 Attorneys should confer about stipulating to a particular facilitator before attending pretrial.
-Settlement conferences are required with attorneys and clients present.
+Settlement conferences are required with attorneys and clients to be present.
 Court may allow parties to participate in settlement conference by telephone if parties are out-of-state and all parties agree; parties must have prior permission of Court and make arrangements.
 Court routinely becomes involved in settlement negotiations in civil jury trials.

-- Criminal: Sentencings, pretrials and arraignments are held at 1:30 p.m., Tuesdays.
-Defendants out on bond may be held at 10:00 on Tuesdays at the discretion of the Court.
+Criminal: sentencing's, pretrials and arraignments are held at 1:30 p.m., Tuesdays.
+Defendants out on bond may be held at 10:00am on Tuesdays at the discretion of the Court.
 Will accept Cobbs pleas at arraignment or pretrials, and on day of trial at the discretion of the Court.
 Does accept arraignments by mail.